hemashushu/xiaoxuan-c-preprocessor/README.md

 - Trigraphs (e.g., `??<`, `??>`) and digraphs (e.g., `<:`, `:>`, and `%:%:`) are not supported.
 - Each file is included only once, even if it does not have header guards or `#pragma once`.

 These limitations are intended to make object-like macros behave more like C variables, function-like macros behave more like C functions, and conditional expressions within `#if` structures behave like standard C expressions.
-As a result, ANCPP is more consistent, predictable, clear, and less error-prone.
+As a result, ANCPP is more clear, consistent, predictable, intuitive, and less error-prone.